geode-sdk/docs/handbook/vol4/chap4_2.md

 # Chapter 4.2: Searching through the docs

 At some point or another, you will need to find a class to hook or a function to call.
-This chapter explains how to search through the geode classes tab.
+This chapter explains how to search through the Geode classes tab.

 ## Seaching for classes
 Geode docs have a useful "classes" tab to search for classes.
-If you do not know what class something is, it is best to search through devtools first, then search it up the docs.
+If you do not know what class something is, it is best to search through [DevTools](https://github.com/geode-sdk/DevTools) first, then search it up the docs.
 However, if devtools does not tell you the classname, then you would have to find the class yourself.

 ## I found a class!
 What now?
 Congrats!
 You can now hook the object by copying the signiture of the function!
 [Geode's vscode](https://marketplace.visualstudio.com/items?itemName=GeodeSDK.geode) extension provides autocomplete for function signatures, so it is recommended to use that.